kangabru/kangabru.github.io/_posts/2019-03-26-where-is-kangabru.md

 - The one way data flow reduces bugs, and allows for easy UI testing based on state data.

 ### ![Performance](/icons/cog.png) Performance
-- The initial page load is kilobytes which loads instantly and signals the load is rendering.
+- The initial page load is kilobytes which loads instantly and signals the page is loading.
 - Home page data is loaded in a single DB read, as is the data for each individual album.
 - Server calls, larger client side processes, and UI rendering are all async.
 - Thumbnails are used extensively to improve loading speed and animation performance.